instead-hub/instead/doc/stead3_en.md

 };
 ```

-In this example, we created otklucheny transition, by calling method 'disable'
+In this example, we created _disabled_ transition, by calling method 'disable'
 of the room created using the 'path'.
 Method 'disable' have all items (not
 only rooms), it translates the object in disabled state, which means that the
 object ceases to be available to the player.
 A remarkable property disabled
-facility is that it can vkljuciti with 'enable()';
+facility is that it can _enabled_ with 'enable()';

 Further, when the player clicks on the link that describes the watch, called
-handler, 'act', using the function 'enable()' makes the transitionvisible.
+handler, 'act', using the function 'enable()' makes the transition visible.

 The alternative is not in shutdown and 'close' object: